‘What happens to one happens to us all.’

 * * *

 It’s both shocking and humbling to be reminded that not everyone can read.
 Around 700 million people on our planet are illiterate.
 In most cases it’s due to poverty; past or present.
-A few years ago, I asked my dad to forward a letter I had written to my grandma who, at the time, lived 6,000 miles away.
+Years ago, I asked my dad to forward a letter I had written to my grandma who, at the time, lived 6,000 miles away.
 I was surprised (and later, embarrassed at my oblivion) to discover that my grandma couldn’t read her native language (or any written language).
 My grandma, a girl in rural southern China, was never taught to read.
 (Fortunately, she still received my sentiments — my dad read the letter to her over the phone.)
 Today in China and her adopted home Hong Kong, literacy rates are almost at 100 percent.
 Her illiteracy was a product not only of poverty but societal norms.
 In African countries south of the Sahara, the current high illiteracy rates are mainly due to poverty.
 Times may have changed, but in many nations poverty, and thus education, has not.

 * * *